Max Weber: Marriage, early work, and breakdown

-From 1887 until her declining mental health caused him to break off their relationship five years later, Weber had a semi-engagement with Emmy Baumgarten, the daughter of Hermann Baumgarten.
+From 1887 until her declining mental health caused him to end it five years later, Weber had a semi-engagement with Emmy Baumgarten, Hermann Baumgarten's daughter.
 Afterwards, he began a relationship with his second cousin Marianne Schnitger in 1893 and married her on 20 September of that year in Oerlinghausen.
 The marriage gave Weber financial independence, allowing him to leave his parents' household.
 They had no children.
 Marianne was a feminist activist and an author in her own right.
-Academically, between the completion of his dissertation and habilitation, Weber took an interest in contemporary social policy.
-He joined the Verein für Socialpolitik ("Association for Social Policy") in 1888.
+Academically, between completing his dissertation and habilitation, Weber became interested in contemporary social policy and joined the Verein für Socialpolitik (Association for Social Policy) in 1888.
 The Verein was an organisation of reformist thinkers who were generally members of the historical school of economics.
-Weber also involved himself in politics, participating in the founding of the left-leaning Evangelical Social Congress in 1890.
-It applied a Protestant perspective to the political debate regarding the social question.
-In the same year, the Verein established a research program to examine the Ostflucht, which was the western migration of ethnically German agricultural labourers from eastern Germany and the corresponding influx of Polish farm workers into it.
-Weber was put in charge of the study and wrote a large part of the final report, which generated considerable attention and controversy, marking the beginning of his renown as a social scientist.
+Weber also became politically involved, participating in the founding of the left-leaning Evangelical Social Congress in 1890.
+It applied a Protestant perspective to the social question debate.
+In the same year, the Verein established a research program examining the Ostflucht, which was the western migration of ethnically German East Elbian agricultural labourers and the corresponding influx of Polish farm workers.
+Weber was given control of the study and wrote part of the final report, generating attention and political controversy.